At Philly Style Bagels, bagel wizards Collin Shapiro and Jonathon Zilber have reinvented the bagel by adding beer to the boiling process.

 “…Garlic does that, red pepper does that.
 Anything that’s spicy is going to stay with you.
 So it’s not too spicy and it’s not going to burn your mouth, but it’s spicy enough that a half an hour later you’re reminded that you ate something delicious…”

 The bagel wizards take no shortcuts – the process takes three days from start to finish.
 On day one, the bakers make a starter or sponge.
 On day two, they make the dough.
 On day three, after the dough has risen for 24 hours, they make the bagels.
 This process, fueled by the dynamics of hydration and fermentation, results in a bagel that’s both crunchy and moist.

 “After we make our dough, instead of letting it ferment for maybe an hour or two, we’ll let it sit a whole 24 hours before we shape [the bagels], and, once they’re shaped, they only proof for about 20 minutes,” Zilber said.

-Shapiro and Zilber met when they were working as stockboys at the Foodery, a Philadelphia beer bottle shop.
-After realizing their mutual love for noodles and thrift stores, they continued their culinary journey at Shot Tower, a popular coffee shop in Philadelphia’s Queen Village neighborhood.
+Shapiro and Zilber met when they were working as stock boys at the Foodery, a Philadelphia beer bottle shop.
+After realizing their mutual love for noodles and thrift stores, they continued their culinary journey at Shot Tower, one of the most popular coffee shops in Philadelphia.

 “We [finished] the salmon… and we were like ‘What [could] we eat it with?’
 We looked up a recipe online and made a batch of bagels from start to finish in two hours and they were amazing.
 For being the worst bagels we ever made, they were pretty amazing.”